China, India raise alumina sales to Iran after sanctions push others out

 By Polly Yam and Jatindra Dash

-HONG KONG/BHUBANESWAR, India Iran has hiked purchases of alumina from China and India in the past two months as the country scrambles to shore up supply after the U.S. tightened sanctions on raw and semi-processed materials at the start of July.
+HONG KONG/BHUBANESWAR, India, Aug 27 Iran has hiked purchases of alumina from China and India in the past two months as the country scrambles to shore up supply after the U.S. tightened sanctions on raw and semi-processed materials at the start of July.

 Western measures targeting Iran's disputed nuclear programme have hit many sectors of its economy including industries producing steel and other metals, where it is heavily dependent on imports.
 Tehran says its atomic work is peaceful.